Non-thermal plasma density redistribution in planetary magnetospheres due to ion-cyclotron waves: Plasma density redistribution for non-thermal plasmas

 Figure \ref{fig:Plot_n_planets} shows the plasma density redistribution as a function of colatitude for $\nu = 0.1$, and different values of $C_g$, depending on the mass and radius of each planet in the solar system with a magnetosphere.
+We use $\nu = 0.1$ as an upper limit of typical observed wave amplitudes to illustrate this PF effect.
+A detailed study on $\nu$ dependence will be given in section \ref{sec:7}.
 The parameters for each planet are listed in Table \ref{tab:PlanetsParameters}.
 In this figure, we use the same plasma parameters for all planets to highlight the effect of gravity relative to the PF due to suprathermal particles, rather than focusing on the specific characteristics of each planetary magnetosphere.
 This approach allows us to maintain a certain generality in the discussion.
 We consider low-temperature plasmas with $\beta_{\kappa 0} = 0.1$, and Alfvén velocity of $c/c_{A0} = 10^3$, and a low L-shell parameter $L = 2$.
 Although these parameters do not necessarily represent typical magnetospheric values for each region of each planet, they can be applied across a wide range of zones in different planetary magnetospheres.
 For instance, in Jupiter, the inner magnetosphere extends to $L\sim 10$, with plasma beta mostly below $\sim 0.2$ due to the strong background magnetic field and low temperatures of the torus plasma region produced by the Io moon \citep{Khurana_etal_2004}.
 Nevertheless, both ion and electron plasma beta increase with $L$ in the inner Jovian magnetosphere, ranging from $\beta \sim 0.01$ to $\beta \sim 1$ \citep{Mauk_etal_1996}.
 For Saturn, data from Pioneer 11 and Voyagers 1 and 2 indicate that the inner magnetosphere extends to $L\sim 4$, with cold plasma characterized by $\beta < 1$ \citep{Schardt_1983}.
 The icy giants, Uranus and Neptune, exhibit similar magnetospheric properties, both being at large heliocentric distances and occupying different regions of parameter space compared to the inner planets in the solar system \citep{Arridge_etal_2021}.
 The low-beta approximation is particularly valid in their magnetospheres, as both are very tenuous, with plasma beta values lower than those of Jupiter and Saturn.
-Indeed, Voyager 2 measured within the magnetosphere of Uranus and Neptune a plasma beta at most of $\beta \sim 0.1$ (for $L<15$) and $\beta \sim 0.2$ respectively \citep{Krimigis_etal_1986, Krimigis_etal_1989}.
+Indeed, Voyager 2 measured within the magnetospheres of Uranus and Neptune a plasma beta at most of $\beta \sim 0.1$ (for $L<15$) and $\beta \sim 0.2$ respectively \citep{Krimigis_etal_1986, Krimigis_etal_1989}.